 So was reading, I read a lot as a kid.
 Later not so much, and the kind of reading changed as I had to start reading books for school and studies.

-But, over time, I stopped thinking this.
+But, over time, I stopped thinking about this.
 My life took a different route.

 In October 2011, I discovered the wonders of online blogging and started my own blog, Balancingshadows.
 Basically, just writing about my views on life, things happening, and more.
 I had a steady group of followers.
 And I just loved writing.